March 18, 2021

 Pilates does not necessarily require an abundance of equipment or space.
 Often beginners can make do with just a mat.
 This makes Pilates so easy to integrate into your daily life, and with so many online classes available, you can follow an expert without having to leave your home.

 At Garuda, we have a wide range of online classes to match your goals and experience.
 We have an exciting new selection of classes online to further accommodate your individual needs.

-To participate in any of these recorded or live classes, click here.
-Or, if you have any questions about Garuda, we would love for you to get in touch with us here.
+Find our recorded classes here.
+Or, if you have any questions about Garuda, we would love for you to get in touch with us.